GCBrito/PV-emulator/README.md

 # PV-emulator
+**Photovoltaic Emulator** based on the **OwnTech** board.
-Algorithms and files enabling the OwnTech board to function as a photovoltaic emulator.
+This repository contains algorithms and files that allow you to use the board as a photovoltaic emulator.